 About The San Francisco K9 Unit

-The SF K9 Unit was founded in November of 2004 by Spunky.
-After coming onto the puppy scene, he yearned to find other people with whom he could share his newly found human canine spirit.
-But it seemed that the only place he could find them was on a very few social websites.
-As much fun as those sites were, Spunky wanted to create something more intimate—a pack bonded by brotherhood.
-As a result, he met with men who lived in the San Francisco Bay Area to see if there might be an interest in creating a local social group.
-Rowdy Pup was one of the first who responded and together they created the San Francisco K9 Unit (known as the SF K9 Unit).
+The SF K9 Unit was founded in November of 2004 by a pup named Spunky.
+After discovering puppy play, he yearned to find other people with whom he could share his new canine spirit.
+Unfortunately, the only spaces he could find were on a very few social websites.
+Spunky wanted to create something more connected—a pack of fellow puppy play enthusiasts in which to bark, nuzzle, play, and explore his canine side.
+Spunky connected with a small number of men living in the San Francisco Bay Area, feeling like they profoundly related to a dog’s approach to socializing, looking to create a local group.
+A pup named Rowdy, one of the first who responded to the howl of Spunky, joined up and created the San Francisco K9 Unit (known as the SF K9 Unit).

 Today, the San Francisco K9 Unit is run entirely by voluntary board members.
 Each one donates their personal time to help bring together and build the pup play community.